With over 40 years of experience, Oikocredit is one of the oldest, private social impact investors in the world.

 Impact investing through the lens of development

 The sectors in which we specialise our investing and capacity-building activites are inclusive finance (including microfinance), smallholder, fair trade agriculture and off-grid renewable energy.
-Through our 800 investee partners and additional capicity-building activities, we target many of the United Nations SDGs to reach the most underserved communities in the world.
+Through our c.
+700 investee partners and additional technical capacity-building activities, we target many of the United Nations sustainable development goals (SDGs) to reach the most underserved communities in the world.

-A good home for liquid or long-term risk capital
+A good home for liquid or long-term reserve capital

 Open to all organisations